ts-essentials/ts-essentials/README.md

   consisting of all properties of `Type` set to required
 - [`ReturnType<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#returntypetype) - Constructs a
   type consisting of the return type of function type `Type` parameter
+- [`ThisParameterType<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#thisparametertypetype) - Extracts the type of the `this` parameter for a function type, or `unknown` if the function type has no `this` parameter
+- [`ThisType<Type>`](https://www.typescriptlang.org/docs/handbook/utility-types.html#thistypetype) - This utility does not return a transformed type.
+Instead, it serves as a marker for a contextual `this` type.
+Note that the `noImplicitThis` flag must be enabled to use this utility
 - [`Uncapitalize<StringType>`](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html#uncapitalizestringtype) -
   Converts the first character in the string to a lowercase equivalent
 - [`Uppercase<StringType>`](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html#uppercasestringtype) -